longlamduc/Intek-Sprite-Detection/README.md

 We would like to identify all the sprites packed in a single picture.

-You need to implement an [image segmentation algorithm](./b5034b2ce2bdf21e09d3915207d7b824ceb4.pdf) that considers the color of each pixel of a specified picture to determine whether this sprite belongs to a sprite or not:
+You need to implement an [image segmentation algorithm](./b5034b2ce2bdf21e09d3915207d7b824ceb4.pdf) that considers the color of each pixel of a specified picture to determine whether this pixel belongs to a sprite or not:

-- pixels which color corresponds to the background color of the picture are considered as transparent, i.e., they don't belong to a sprite;
+- pixels which color **corresponds to the _background_ color** of the picture are considered as **transparent**, i.e., they don't belong to a sprite;

-- pixels which color is different from the background color of the picture are considered as solid, i.e., they belong to a sprite.
+- pixels which color is **different from the _background_ color** of the picture are considered as **solid**, i.e., they belong to a sprite.

 Sprites correspond to smaller images composed of [connected pixels](https://en.wikipedia.org/wiki/Pixel_connectivity), meaning that each pixel of a sprite is adjacent to at least one of its direct neighbor pixels ([8-neighborhood connectivity method](4d991f5902c84c2181c6c573661abdc228b1.pdf)):